mitchellkolb/navigation-app-WRS-report/README.md

 ### Challenges and Solutions

-1. Designing a navigation system for varied indoor environments.
+- Challenge 1: Designing a navigation system for varied indoor environments.
-Solution: Implementing a customizable layout feature and using user feedback to refine designs.
+    - Solution: Implementing a customizable layout feature and using user feedback to refine designs.

-2. Ensuring the app is accessible and user-friendly for visually impaired users.
+- Challenge 2: Ensuring the app is accessible and user-friendly for visually impaired users.
-Solution: Incorporating voice-over technology and intuitive user interface designs, along with thorough testing with visually impaired individuals.
+    - Solution: Incorporating voice-over technology and intuitive user interface designs, along with thorough testing with visually impaired individuals.

-3. Detecting obstacles accurately and providing real-time updates.
+- Challenge 3: Detecting obstacles accurately and providing real-time updates.
-Solution: Initially considered using phone cameras for obstacle detection but opted for a simpler and more reliable solution using predefined safe routes and user feedback mechanisms.
+    - Solution: Initially considered using phone cameras for obstacle detection but opted for a simpler and more reliable solution using predefined safe routes and user feedback mechanisms.

 ## References
 - Lookout: an app to help blind and visually impaired people learn about their surroundings.
 Blog by Google.